-We are focused on improving progress rates in reading for pupil premium children and in particular those with low or middle prior attainment.

-This year we will be using some of pupil premium to provide an additional qualified HLTA who will help to ensure children eligible for pupil premium receive additional support.
+We are focused on improving progress rates in reading and maths for pupil premium children and in particular those with low or middle prior attainment.
+This year we will be using some of pupil premium to provide an additional qualified LSPs who will help to ensure children eligible for pupil premium receive additional support.
 Also a support teacher in EYFS to support language with Pupil Premium children.

 In addition we will also use our funding to provide additional teaching assistants (over and above what would normally be provided) in our Key Stage 1 and 2 classes who will provide dedicated additional support to our pupil premium eligible children every week.
-This support may be one to one tuition, mentoring, small group support or in-class support in particular to support in reading to support rising attainment.
+This support may be one to one tuition, mentoring, small group support or in-class support in particular to support in reading and maths to support rising attainment.
 Continue to work closely with families to support with attendance issues and concerns.
+We further support the children with dedicated work from the learning mentor who supports children through nuturing sessions, support with behaviour, social and emotional needs.
+Supports the families with sign posting families to receive further support through Action for children etc.

 We aim to continue to provide high quality resources to support good quality teaching across the school.
-The quality of support will be monitored weekly by the Headteacher and Deputy Headteacher.
+The quality of support will be monitored regularly by the Headteacher and Deputy Headteacher.

 We follow this approach because we have a good track record of achieving positive outcomes for children eligible for the pupil premium.
-Last year our progress score for pupil premium children's reading was much lower than usual, but Maths and Writing continued to be above both the national pupil premium progress score and the national progress score.
+Last year our progress score for pupil premium children's reading and writing has risen but Maths is an area we wish to focus on more with continued interventions.

 Small group support works very well at St Philip's because we are lucky enough to have a team of very skilled teaching assistants.
 In recent years children eligible for pupil premium have made much better progress at St Philip's than the national average for all schools.
-Last year's reading score was an exception.
+Last year's maths score was an exception.
 We have used the additional support model for a number of years and our results show that it is effective.